Skip to main content

 Using custom policies in RabbitMQ

-Important: The a9s Messaging service configures by default two policies named ha and noha.
+Important: The a9s Messaging 3.13 and below services configure by default two policies named ha and noha.
 These policies will always be reconfigured on a restart of a RabbitMQ service instance.
 Therefore they shouldn't be changed manually.

 To create and use custom policies, please see Parameters and Policies — RabbitMQ